 Can I appeal a denial of ARD?

-In Pennsylvania, the prosecutor, normally the district attorney or an assistant district attorney, determines whether or not a person is approved to participate in ARD.
+In Pennsylvania, the prosecutor and NOT a judge determines whether or not a person is approved to participate in ARD.
 The person seeking admission into ARD must normally submit an application or some request to the prosecutor for consideration.
-If the prosecutor approves ARD, then everyone is happy.
+If the prosecutor approves ARD, then everyone is happy, and the person is admitted into ARD by a judge.
 But what happens if the prosecutor says no.

 No Appeal of ARD Denial

-While a person does not really have the right to appeal a denial of ARD, meaning a right to have a judge review and overrule the prosecutor, it is possible to ask the district attorney to reconsider the denial of ARD.
-In some cases in which ARD is denied, the defense attorney may work with the client to prepare a mitigation package.
-Mitigation packages contain things such as letters of recommendation or reference, resume, school transcripts, academic or life achievements and awards, and evidence of involvement in the community.
-The purpose of the mitigation package is to show the prosecutor that the client is a good person, that the criminal conduct is outside of the client’s normal character, and that the client can benefit from the rehabilitative aspects of ARD.
+Reconsideration is asking the district attorney to review additional information and reconsider the prior denial of ARD.
+Defense attorneys often mitigation packages, meaning letters of recommendation or reference, resume, school transcripts, academic or life achievements and awards, and evidence of involvement in the community, to the prosecutor as part of the reconsideration request.
+The purpose is to show the prosecutor that the client is a good person, that the criminal conduct is outside of the client’s normal character, and that the client and soceity can benefit from the rehabilitative aspects of ARD.
 The package shows that the client is deserving of a break.

 ARD reconsideration requests can be used successfully to obtain ARD in some cases.
 An experienced criminal defense attorney is often familiar with the district attorney that considers ARD and thereby knows which things to emphasize in the ARD reconsideration package.
 The attorney can also provide guidelines for letters of recommendation.
 By knowing the prosecutor’s preferences, an experienced lawyer has a higher chance of obtaining ARD reconsideration and ARD approval.
 With that being said, there are some cases in which the prosecutor will not approve ARD.
 In such a situation, the person can either negotiate a plea resolution with the prosecutor or proceed to trial.